glennhenry/cs-notes/docs/computer-and-programming-fundamentals/12-declarative-functional-programming/declarative-functional-programming.md

 #### Recursion

 Functional languages depend on function, many features, such as iteration (e.g., for-loop) is not available.
 So, they must invent their "hacky" way to achieve such thing with function.
 Iteration can be achieved through **[recursion](/data-structures-and-algorithms/recursion)**, which is a function that call itself until some condition is achieved.
-For example, we could make an illusion of loop in a function like :
+For example, we could make an illusion of loop in a function like:

 ```python
 def loop_for(n):